 People often enquire about the transportation and mobility of Seating Matters chairs.
 Here's some advice to make transportation and movement of the Seating Matters chair easy and efficient.
 All Seating Matters chairs are on wheels as standard for easy mobility throughout a home or care facility.
 There are some variations of wheels available to make this job easier and more suitable for different surfaces.

-We are often asked if Seating Matters chairs can be taken in a moving vehicle.
+Can Seating Matters chairs can be taken in a moving vehicle?

-Some additional accessories can help to make this task easier when transporting over larger distrances.
+Some additional accessories can help to make this task easier when transporting over large distances:

-- If the chair has tilt in space as a function it may be easier to move the chair whilst in slight tilt if this is clinically appropirate and safe to do so.
+- If the chair has tilt in space as a function it may be easier to move the chair whilst in slight tilt if this is clinically appropriate and safe to do.

 - For movement of the Bariatric Sorrento, the added powered feature of Drive Assist™ makes this task a much easier task for the caregiver, reducing manual handling.

-Manoueverability indoors is relatively straighforward since the chairs are all on wheels, allowing the patient to be moved from room to room to encourage social interaction and inclusion.
-The Seating Matters chairs can fit through a standard doorframe.
+Maneuverability indoors is relatively straightforward since the chairs are all on wheels, allowing the patient to be moved from room to room to encourage social interaction and inclusion.
+All Seating Matters chairs can fit through a standard door frame.

-- Sometimes reverse is easiest motion for moving through doorways.
+- Reverse can sometimes be the easiest motion for moving through doorways.

-- Consider adding twin castors to your chair which can help improve manoeuvrability indoors especially over carpeted surfaces.
+- Twin castors added to your chair can help improve manoeuvrability indoors, especially over carpeted surfaces.